Glossary

 WordPress Audit

-A comprehensive technical and content review of a WordPress install, delivering a prioritized remediation roadmap.
+A full technical and content review of a WordPress install, delivering a prioritized remediation roadmap.

 WordPress Hosting